engagebay/restapi/README.md

 ```

 ### 3.1 Listing deals:
 Returns list of all "Deals" in the domain in JSON format, which are ordered by created time.
 Paging can be applied using the page_size and cursor query parameters.
-Count of the deals will be in the first deal and the cursor for the next page will be in the last deal of the list.
+Cursor for the next page will be in the last deal of the list.
 If there is no cursor, it means that it is the end of the list.

 ###### Endpoint
 POST dev/api/panel/deals